sirisayshello/recipe-declutter/README.md

 - `dev`: Starts the development server.
 - `build`: Builds the app for production.
+- `postbuild`: Installs Playwright and its dependencies after building.
 - `start`: Starts the production server.
 - `lint`: Runs ESLint to check code quality.
 - `seed`: Seeds the database using Prisma.